- Application of Policy

-Here are some examples and explanations of the ways in which we may collect, store, transfer, share or otherwise make your PII available to ASH.
+Here are some examples and explanations of the ways in which we may collect, store, transfer, share or otherwise use PII that is made available to ASH.

-"Demographic information" may be your gender, age, zip code, and interests.
-We may collect such information about you through our services and use it to provide you with personalized services and to analyze trends to ensure that our services and the information on them is targeted to meet your needs.
-Certain demographic information may be deemed PII or otherwise receive additional protections under certain laws.
-Please note that we also consider aggregated information that is not personally identifiable to be non-personally identifiable information.
+Demographic Information.
+“Demographic information” may be your gender, age, zip code, and interests.
+We may collect such information about you through our services and use it to provide you with personalized services and to analyze trends to ensure that our services and the information on them is targeted to meet the needs of our membership and other constituencies.

-When you use ASH services we may collect and process information about your actual location.
-We use various technologies to determine location, including IP Address, Global Positioning Systems and other sensors that may provide ASH with information about nearby devices, Wi-Fi access points and cell towers.
+Location Information.
+When you use ASH services, we may collect and process information about your actual location.
+We use, or may in the future use, various technologies to determine location, including IP Address, Global Positioning Systems on mobile devices and other sensors that may provide ASH with information about nearby devices, Wi-Fi access points and cell towers.

 How We Use Information

-Personally Identifiable Information.
-If you do provide us with personally identifiable information, we will only use it for the purposes described in this statement or where it is collected.
+A. Personally Identifiable Information.
+If you provide us with PII, we will only use it for the purposes described in this statement.

-We use personally identifiable information to provide you with services, to develop our membership and to provide members with certain opportunities, for Site troubleshooting and maintenance, to communicate with you about your membership, opportunities and our services, or to conduct marketing and fundraising research.
-We also use personally identifiable information in our services to:
+We use PII to provide you with services, to develop our membership, to provide ASH members with certain opportunities, for Site troubleshooting and maintenance, to communicate with you about your membership, opportunities and our services, or to conduct marketing and fundraising research.
+For example, we may use PII at the time and place where we receive it such as collecting your name at a conference in order to provide you relevant information, a name tag, etc. We also use PII in our services to:

 - help us create and publish content most relevant to you;